mucsci-students/2023sp-420-Maryjane/README.md

 ### Structural Behavior

 ### Adapter
 We created a file system class called [fileSystem.js](https://github.com/mucsci-students/2023sp-420-Maryjane/blob/develop/src/commands/fileCommands.js) to read a JSON file and parse the contents together.
-Then, we created [highScoreCommand.js] (https://github.com/mucsci-students/2023sp-420-Maryjane/blob/develop/src/commands/highScoreCommand.js) that inherits the file system class in order to read the JSON file.
+We can read a json file inside the CLI and GUI regardless of enviorment.
+Then, we created [highScoreCommand.js](https://github.com/mucsci-students/2023sp-420-Maryjane/blob/develop/src/commands/highScoreCommand.js) that inherits the file system class in order to read the JSON file.
 Both classes use the 'const fs = require('fs') (On Line 1 for both fileSystem.js and highScoreCommand.js) to provide file system-related functionality such as reading and writing files.

 ## 🖊️ Authors